ChainSQL/remix/README.md

 ## <a name="what-is-remix"></a>What is Remix?

-**Remix** is a suite of tools to interact with the Ethereum blockchain in order to debug transactions, stored in this Git repository.
-A Remix transaction Web debugger is available [here](http://remix.ethereum.org), and its source code is part of this repository.
+**Remix** is a suite of tools to interact with the ChainSQL blockchain in order to debug transactions, stored in this Git repository.
+A Remix transaction Web debugger is available [here](http://remix.chainsql.net), and its source code is part of this repository.

 The **Remix IDE** is an IDE for Solidity dApp developers, powered by Remix.
-The Remix IDE repository **is available [here](https://github.com/ethereum/remix-ide)**, and an online version is available at https://remix.ethereum.org.
+The Remix IDE repository **is available [here](https://github.com/ChainSQL/remix-ide)**, and an online version is available at https://remix.chainsql.net.

 For more, check out the [Remix documentation on ReadTheDocs](https://remix.readthedocs.io/en/latest/).